Tremors and horocycle dynamics on the moduli space of translation surfaces: Basics

+If $M$ is a translation surface, $\FF_\theta$ is a directional foliation on $M$, and $\nu$ is a non-atomic signed transverse measure on $\FF_\theta$, we have a map $\beta_\nu$ from transverse line segments to real numbers, defined as follows.
+If $\gamma$ is a transverse oriented line segment and the (counterclockwise) angle between the direction $\theta$ and the direction of $\gamma$ is in $(0, \pi)$, set $\beta_\nu(\gamma)=\nu(\gamma)$.
+If the angle is in $(-\pi, 0)$ set $\beta_\nu(\gamma)=-\nu(\gamma)$.
+We extend this to all straight line segments by stipulating that $\beta_\nu(\gamma)=0$ for any line segment $\gamma$ that is contained in a leaf of the foliation.
+By linearity we extend $\beta_\nu$ to finite concatenations of oriented straight line segments.
+Similarly we can define $\beta_\nu(\gamma)$ for an oriented piecewise smooth curve $\gamma$, where the sign of an intersection is measured using the derivative of $\gamma$.
 By a {\em polygon decomposition} of a translation surface $M$, we mean a decomposition into simply connected polygons for which all the vertices are singular points.
 As we saw every $M$ admits a geodesic triangulation which is a special case of a polygon decomposition.
 Let $\beta_\nu$ be as in the preceding paragraph.
 Any element $\alpha \in H_1(M,\Sigma)$ has a representative $\til \alpha$ that is a concatenation of edges of a polygon decomposition.
 The invariance property of a transverse measure ensures that the value $\beta_\nu(\til \alpha)$ depends only on $\alpha$ and not on the representative $\til \alpha$; in particular it does not depend on the cell decomposition used, and $\beta_\nu$ is a cochain and defines a cohomology class in $H^1(M,\Sigma;\mathbb{R})$.
 We have defined a mapping $\nu \mapsto \beta_\nu$ from non-atomic signed transverse measures to $H^1(M, \Sigma; \R^2)$, and in \S \ref{sec: atomic tremors} we will explain how to extend this map to atomic transverse measures.
-We will only be interested in transverse measures to the horizontal foliation.
-Any element of cohomology which is the image under this map of a transverse measure (resp., a signed transverse measure) to the horizontal foliation will be called a \emph{foliation cocycle} (respectively, {\em signed foliation cocycle}), and $\beta_\nu$ will be called the {\em (signed) foliation cocycle corresponding to $\nu$.}
+We will be primarily interested in transverse measures to the horizontal foliation.
+An element of cohomology which corresponds to a transverse measure (resp., a signed transverse measure) to the horizontal foliation will be called a \emph{foliation cocycle} (respectively, {\em signed foliation cocycle}), and $\beta_\nu$ will be called the {\em (signed) foliation cocycle corresponding to $\nu$.}